navin-usq/FlatFS-InMemory/README.md

 NOTE: Please ignore errors shown in the Mounted directory(test) while executing commands (Example: while executing touch command it may show some error but it is from the HFS - just ignore it).
 Only consider error log in terminal where you run the FlatFS.
 This terminal will also show some log info.

-At the start, program will ask for the database location.
-Please give the location with database name (sql.db).
-Please allow read and write permissions for the database location path.
-Database location must be specified from the root.(database location example: /home/navin/Desktop/sql.db)

 Features Implemented: (Open the Mounted Directory - "test" in Terminal and execute the commands)

 1. Creating files using "touch" command (example: touch 'unit1:change1,unit2:change2')